tukl-msd/finance.zynqpricer.hls/hls/mersenne_twister_array/README.md

 +------------------+
 ```

-The seed can be configured over the memmory mapped AXI slave interface.
+The seed can be configured over the memory mapped AXI slave interface.